akporzondek/adoption_hub/README.md

 We encourage you to change the name of the app to reflect how you will use it within your organization.
 Many organizations have adopted the naming convention of **YourOrgNameReady**, **ContosoReady** as an example.
 Others have created contests to allow their user community to pick the name for the org!
 What will you name your version of the Adoption Hub?

+**Our friends at [Squigl](https://squiglit.com/) created this amazing video that provides an overview of the Adoption Hub, click below to watch!**

 [![Adoption Hub Tutorial](https://user-images.githubusercontent.com/54183513/117980506-092a3680-b302-11eb-90ae-73033604460a.GIF)](https://www.youtube.com/watch?v=SIM0KVXxQT0)

 ![Hub Overview](https://github.com/akporzondek/adoption_app/raw/main/readme_images/hub_overview_circles.PNG)